LSM07/HCETv1/README.md

 These are Windows-only as of right now.
-Just download the zip file (look to the lower right where it says "Download zip" and extract wherever.
+Just download the zip file (look to the right where it says "Download zip" and extract wherever.
 Just make sure the .exe and midi.dll are in the same folder!
 Enjoy!